-and endangered species.8 To counter this trend, the federal governments of the United States and Canada, as well as provincial and state governments in the Great Lakes basin have implemented numerous restoration activities.
+populations, human health, and the Great Lakes ecosystem.
+Development has also led to changes in terrestrial and aquatic habitats, the introduction of non-native species, the contamination of sediments, and the listing of more than 50 threatened and endangered species.10 To counter this trend, the federal governments of the United States and Canada, as well as provincial and state governments in the Great Lakes basin, have implemented numerous restoration activities.